k3fair/COVID-19-ON-model/README.md

 • storeSatIncTrm.65*: Pre-calculated values of baseline transmission probability (across values of c and xi) which leads to 65% of population being infected after 1 year without mitigation

-• caseCtBin*: the daily number of reported cases, with smaller counties grouped by population density; data from https://www.publichealthontario.ca/en/data-and-analysis/infectious-disease/covid-19-data-surveillance/covid-19-data-tool
+• caseCtBin*: the daily number of reported cases, with smaller counties grouped by population density (data from https://www.publichealthontario.ca/en/data-and-analysis/infectious-disease/covid-19-data-surveillance/covid-19-data-tool)

 • testT3.1*: function giving the (smoothed) testing intensity on any given day t from the day the 50th case positive case was reported (i.e., t=0 if fewer than 50 cumulative cases reported).
 These values increase from 0 to 1following the (smoothed) relative increase in number of tests taken each day based on data from https://www.ontario.ca/page/2019-novel-coronavirussection-0

-• CountyPopDensities*: population densities in each county, data from: https://www12.statcan.gc.ca/health-sante/82-228/details/page.cfm?Lang=E&Tab=1&Geo1=HR&Code1=3570&Geo2=PR&Code2=35&Data=Rate&SearchText=York%20Regional%20Health%20Unit&SearchType=Contains&SearchPR=01&B1=All&Custom=&B2=All&B3=All
+• CountyPopDensities*: population densities in each county (data from https://www12.statcan.gc.ca/health-sante/82-228/details/page.cfm?Lang=E&Tab=1&Geo1=HR&Code1=3570&Geo2=PR&Code2=35&Data=Rate&SearchText=York%20Regional%20Health%20Unit&SearchType=Contains&SearchPR=01&B1=All&Custom=&B2=All&B3=All)